Deolae/100-days-of-code/README.md

-For projects 1 to 12, please check refer to my Replit profile: https://replit.com/@osamahzreqat2?tab=repls
+For projects 1 to 12, please refer to my Replit profile: https://replit.com/@osamahzreqat2?tab=repls